zscaler/terraform-azurerm-zpa-private-service-edge-modules/examples/base_pse/README.md

-# Zscaler "Base_ac" deployment type
+# Zscaler "Base_pse" deployment type

 This deployment type is intended for greenfield/pov/lab purposes.
 It will deploy a fully functioning sandbox environment in a new Resource Group/VNet with test workload VMs.
 Full set of resources provisioned listed below, but this will effectively create all network infrastructure dependencies for an Azure environment.
 Everything from "Base" deployment type (Creates 1 new Resource Group; 1 VNet with 1 public subnet; 1 Bastion Host in the public subnet assigned a Public IP; and generates local key pair .pem file for ssh access).<br>